1843 Grand National: The Race

 At the penultimate fence at Anchor Bridge, Dragsman made a bad mistake and almost fell, leaving Crickmere clinging around his neck as the horse ran up the road off the course.
 Vanguard now held a good lead over Nimrod coming back onto the racecourse while Dragsman had recovered and was making up the lost ground with Lottery, Peter Simple, Goblin and Claude Duval all considered still close enough to have a chance.

 On the long run from the turn at the top of the course to the final hurdle, Nimrod made up the ground on Vanguard and took the final flight in front.
 Vanguard overhauled him in the run in to win by two lengths with Dragsman a close third.
 Four other finishers were recorded as Peter Simple bypassed the final hurdle and walked in.
 The horses all returned safely with the only injured rider being Mr Moore.

-Vanguard was owned by George Stanhope, the 6th Earl of Chesterfield and ran in his blue colours with red sleeves and was trained by his grooms at the Earl's private stables and gallops at Bretby Hall in Derbyshire.
+Vanguard was owned by George Stanhope, the 6th Earl of Chesterfield and ran in his red colours with blue sleeves and was trained by his grooms at the Earl's private stables and gallops at Bretby Hall in Derbyshire.

 Both Major Campbell and John Crickmere were considered to be very unlucky not to have won, the former falling when going well and the latter having bolted when making a mistake at Anchor Bridge before he was able to get the horse back into the race to finish just three and a half lengths behind the winner.
 In the winners enclosure Crickmere was telling anyone who would listen how unlucky he was when Tom Olliver responded in jest "But John did we not stop for a smoke at the turn to give you a chance to catch up" Olliver neglected to mention that his own mount had been carried out at the start of the second circuit.